 Elevate Academy will be governed by its founding board through June 30, 2020.
 The Board of Directors will then have an option to continue service or resign.
 The Board of Directors has set up a scaffolded transition plan that will blend experienced board members with new board members.
 The Elevate Academy board has been through three trainings that outline the difference between a founding board and governing board.
 This training has included the pitfalls, potential burnout, and overreach of the board that often occurs when transitioning.
 If a board member resigns, their resignation will become official during the June Board of Directors meeting.
 June 2020, Directors 1-4 will have the option to resign or renew their appointment as an Elevate Academy Board of Director for an additional 2-year term.
 June, 2021 Director 5-7 will have the option to resign or renew their appointment as an Elevate Academy Board of Director for an additional 2-year term.
+June, 2021 Director 5-7 will have the option to resign or renew their appointment as an Elevate Academy Board of Director for an additional 2-year term.
+June, 2021 Director 5-7 will have the option to resign or renew their appointment as an Elevate Academy Board of Director for an additional 2-year term.
 In accordance with Elevate Academy By-Laws, once Elevate Academy is established and operating at full capacity, 6-12th grade, all founding board members will have the opportunity to be replaced by new members.
-If a founding board member chooses to resign prior to Elevate Academy operating at full capacity, the new board member must meet or exceed the strengths of their predecessor.
+If a founding board member must meet or exceed the strengths of their predecessor.
 This will be accomplished through the procedures set forth in the Restated Bylaws.
 It is important that the Board of Directors is balanced between industry, business, and child advocates.

 Bylaws have been adopted to promote and retain long-term commitment to the mission of Elevate Academy by staggering the transition of board members so that no more than foursevenths of the board is replaced at any one time.
 Founding board members 1,2,3 and 4 will have the option to give their letter of intent to remain on the Board of Directors or resign from the board of directors by May 1, 2020.
 Founding board members 5,6 and 7 will have the option to give their letter of intent to remain on the Board of Directors or resign from the Board of Directors by May 1, 2021.
 The Board of Directors will vote to accept the resignation or the intent to remain on the board in the June meeting of each year.
-When a board member resigns, the board will seek replacement members.
+When a board member resigns. the board will seek replacement members.
 New members of the Board of Directors will be interviewed during the June board meeting, announced and appointed at the July board meeting.
 Each term beyond the founding board members terms will be a two-year term.
 The focus of Elevate Academy is Board continuity, the bylaws allow for change in the makeup of the Board of Directors through appointments and reappointments every two years so as to encourage stability and also allow for fresh perspective and bring new talents to Elevate Academy.
 Terms of the board will take place at the culmination of each fiscal year as to ensure proper timing for training of new board members and to allow board members time to become acquainted with Elevate Academy for one year before they set the budget for the following fiscal year.